 WHAT IS A SECOND OPINION?

-A second opinion involves an evaluation of any recommendations you have received, either the patient or the primary care doctor can start the process.
+A second opinion involves an evaluation of any recommendations you have previously received, either the patient or the primary care doctor can start the process.

 - PATHOLOGY REPORT (THE WAY THE CANCER APPEARS UNDER THE MICROSCOPE)